Last Updated on June 11, 2023 by lindseymahoney

 I made pilot holes about 12 inches apart and screwed the boards together for a tight connection.
 I used the single clamp as I moved along the ledge to ensure the boards stayed properly aligned.

-Once the back of the ledge is secure, take the 1×2 board and clamp it to the top of the 1×6 base board.
+Once the back of the shelf is secure, take the 1×2 board and clamp it to the top of the 1×6 base board.

 Again, three clamps would be ideal, but tape can work as well!
-I worked my way down the ledge with the clamp, drill, and driver, and wa-la, the ledge is complete!
+I worked my way down the ledge with the clamp, drill, and driver, and wa-la, the picture frame ledge is complete!

 This project is seriously so easy!